Igor Ivanović (Montenegrin footballer): Budućnost

 On 10 June 2018, Ivanović signed a two-year contract with Montenegrin club Budućnost.

 International career

 Ivanović was a member of the Montenegrin U21 team.
-He scored on his debut with the Montenegrin national team in a 1–1 draw against Latvia on 7 October 2020.
+He scored on his debut with the Montenegro national team in a 1–1 draw against Latvia on 7 October 2020.
 Three days later, he scored less than a minute after coming on as a substitute in his competitive debut against Azerbaijan.
 On 13 October 2020, he scored again in a match against Luxembourg.

 Personal life

 Ivanović's brother Ivan is also a professional footballer, currently playing for Atyrau in the Kazakhstan Premier League.